phiyawat/Contact/README.md

 # my-project

 > VueJS: link Add button to Modal form
+>        link Edit button to Modal form <you can edit contact but old contact not change>

 ## Build Setup